 The primary purposes for collecting information are for the provision of healthcare services, and our statutory duty to maintain an accurate, complete and contemporaneous record in respect of each service user, including a record of the care and treatment provided and of decisions taken in relation to the care and treatment provided.

-In addition to routine correspondence relating to treatment and appointments, your contact details (including address, phone number or email address) may also be used to contact you by email, post, SMS or an interactive voice phone call, to obtain feedback on your experience in using Trust services including, but not limited to, the NHS Friends and Family Test (FFT).
+In addition to routine correspondence relating to treatment and appointments, your contact details (including address, phone number or email address) may also be used to contact you by email, post, SMS or an interactive voice phone call, to provide information about Trust or other health services or support, and to obtain feedback on your experience in using Trust services including, but not limited to, the NHS Friends and Family Test (FFT).

 You will be able to opt-out of participating in the FFT when you are first contacted.
 The lawful basis for using your information for this purpose is that it falls within our official authority as a health service provider as we have a contractual obligation to run the FFT.